RuffaloLavoisier/OledWatch-Device/README.md

-#sunghwan watch v.2 menu gui
+## sunghwan watch v.2 menu gui

-mainSERVER

-we need GPS , Bluetooth and any function. start
+we need GPS , Bluetooth and any function. my code is very low level. because i used leonardo. and this is size is smaller than uno.
+I like hardware.But now I am studying hard because the software is more fun and I am interested in embedded and firmware.
+I haven't done app development or web development yet.
+Don't you know?
+I wonder if I'm interested in web development.